Foaly/Foaly.github.io/_posts/2018-12-06-wifi-hearing.md

 The amount of data that is received on that channel influences the rate at which the oscillators fires.

 Listening in to the sounds the wifi data generates offers a sense how much data is sent around you and how it is distributed in the wifi spectrum.
-I found that in a big city the sounds can often be quiet chaotic and sometimes cacophonous.
+I found that in a big city the sounds can often be quite chaotic and sometimes cacophonous.
 But its also fun to find spots where there is no wifi at all like parks or elevators.
-Getting a feel for the spectrum usage comes quiet naturally.
+Getting a feel for the spectrum usage comes quite naturally.
 The presence or absence of high or low tones is easily detected.
 Changes in throughput (which is linked to the rate at which the tones fire) is also still noticeable even when there are a lot of sound playing at the same time.